-If you’re searching for a higher ed job, then you know it’s hard to find the right position.
-Whether in teaching, administration, student success, or elsewhere, academic jobs can be both highly competitive and specific in terms of qualifications.
+If you’re searching for higher ed jobs, then you know it’s hard to find the right position.
+Whether in teaching, administration, student success, or elsewhere, higher edu jobs can be both highly competitive and specific in terms of qualifications.
 As such, you know how important it is to use the right service so that you can find the perfect higher ed job for your qualifications and goals.
 Not any old job website will do.

 So, without further ado, here are the 5 best places to search for higher ed jobs online.